While reviewing your orders, if you notice that many

 In a guest orders setup where all customer metrics are based on the orders table to account for guest orders, you need to ensure that you are not counting customers twice.
-If you count the id of the orders table, you will be counting every order.
+If you count the id of the orders table, you are counting every order.
 If instead you count the id on the orders table and use a filter,